tensorflow/docs/site/en/api_docs/python/tf/estimator/export/TensorServingInputReceiver.md

 The expected return values are:
   features: A single `Tensor` or `SparseTensor`, representing the feature
     to be passed to the model.
-  receiver_tensors: A `Tensor`, `SparseTensor`, or dict of string to `Tensor`
+  receiver_tensors: a `Tensor`, or a dict of string to `Tensor`, specifying
-    or `SparseTensor`, specifying input nodes where this receiver expects to be fed by default.
+    input nodes where this receiver expects to be fed by default.
 Typically, this is a single placeholder expecting serialized `tf.Example` protos.
   receiver_tensors_alternatives: a dict of string to additional
-    groups of receiver tensors, each of which may be a `Tensor`, `SparseTensor`, or dict of string to `Tensor` or`SparseTensor`.
+    groups of receiver tensors, each of which may be a `Tensor` or a dict of string to `Tensor`.
 These named receiver tensor alternatives generate additional serving signatures, which may be used to feed inputs at different points within the input receiver subgraph.
 A typical usage is to allow feeding raw feature `Tensor`s *downstream* of the tf.parse_example() op.
 Defaults to None.

 ## Properties